parisepigenetics/RASflow_EDC/README.md

   - align_count_genome.rules (mapping and counting)
   - dea_genome.rules (differential gene expression)

-The Slurm outputs of those different steps are stored in the `logs` folder and named as the date plus the corresponding snakefile: for instance
+The SLURM outputs of those different steps are stored in the `logs` folder and named as the date plus the corresponding snakefile: for instance
-`20200615_1540_trim.txt` or  `20200615_1540_align_count_genome.txt`.
+`20200615T1540_trim.txt` or  `20200615T1540_align_count_genome.txt`.

 Here is a description of one of those files (splitted):